-Military personnel and their families based at RAF Wittering are being offered the chance to test a new housing scheme, aimed at providing "greater flexibility".
+Military personnel and their families at trim-service bases are being offered the chance to test a new housing scheme, aimed at providing "greater flexibility".

 New proposals under the Future Accommodation Model (FAM) extend accommodation support to those outside of marriage and civil partnership.